 Addons will make your life a lot easier

 One of the great things about World of Warcraft is how customizable its user interface is.
 Using addons, you can completely tailor it to your liking or add useful functions like interactive boss guides for dungeons.
-It can be an intimidating process, though, as there are a lot of addons to choose from.
+It can be an intimidating process, though: There are a lot of addons to choose from.

-Our list of the best addons of 2019 is a great place to start, though.
+Our list of the best WoW addons of 2020 is a great place to start.

-While the basic World of Warcraft UI is useable, taking the time to install a full overhaul like ElvUI is a smart idea that will help you during difficult dungeons and raids.
+While the basic World of Warcraft UI is usable, taking the time to install a full overhaul like ElvUI is a smart idea that will help you during difficult dungeons and raids.
 For one, the basic UI spreads necessary elements like your action bar, health, and monster health all over the screen.
 When you're desperately trying to attack, dodge fatal abilities, and see the status of the monster you're fighting all at the same time, it can get overwhelming.
-ElvUI will let you rearrange all of those elements so instead of being on the edges of the screen they're closer to the action so you can see everything more easily.
+ElvUI will let you rearrange all of those elements so instead of being on the edges of the screen they're closer to the action, allowing you to see everything more easily.

 Become a lore master

-You can also check out our lore primer, which condenses everything into an even-easier-to-digest read with helpful TL;DR sections that really give you a quick overview of what's happening and why.
-One thing I love to do is check out WoWpedia and read up on specific characters or areas that I'm not familiar with.
+You can also check out our lore primer, which condenses everything up to the Battle for Azeroth expansion into an even-easier-to-digest read with helpful TL;DR sections that really give you a quick overview of what's happening and why.
+You can also check out WoWpedia and read up on specific characters or areas you're not familiar with.
 Over time, all that knowledge will start to form a comprehensive understanding of Azeroth and its history.

-If you really want to go deep, though, then the World of Warcraft: Chronicle books are what you want.
-These three highly detailed compendiums tell the entire story of Warcraft from the very beginning of the cosmos all the way up to mid-way through World of Warcraft.
-I've been reading them myself and they are well worth it if you fancy taking your World of Warcraft knowledge to the next level.
+If you really want to go deep, though, then the many and various World of Warcraft books are what you want.
+These highly detailed compendiums tell the entire story of Warcraft from the very beginning of the cosmos all the way up to Shadowlands.
+They are well worth it if you fancy taking your World of Warcraft knowledge to the next level.
 Doing so really helps contextualize all of the characters, quests, and events in the game.